SharePoint/sp-dev-docs/docs/apis/webhooks/get-started-webhooks.md

 In order for the Postman client to communicate with SharePoint, you will need to register an Azure AD app in your Azure AD tenant associated with your Office 365 tenant.

+Ensure that you register the application as a "Web Application".

 To access SharePoint Online, it's important to grant the Azure AD app permissions to the **Office 365 SharePoint Online** application and select the **read and write items and lists in all site collections** permission.

 > For more information about adding an Azure AD application and granting permissions to applications, see [Adding an application](https://azure.microsoft.com/en-us/documentation/articles/active-directory-integrating-applications/#adding-an-application).